Chiquito (restaurant)

 Chiquito is a restaurant chain based in the United Kingdom specialising in Tex-Mex foods.
-It also serves food via its virtual restaurants Cornstar Tacos and Kickass Burritos.
+It historically also served food via its virtual restaurants Cornstar Tacos and Kickass Burritos.

 History

 The company was established in 1989, and at one stage had sixty eight restaurants across the country.
 It dubs itself as 'The Original Mexican Grill & Bar', and has been described as the United Kingdom's best known Mexican chain.
 Until 2023, the Chiquito units were part of the Restaurant Group (TRG).

 Sometime in-between 1998 and 2005, TRG began converting former Deep Pan Pizza restaurants into Frankie & Benny's, Chiquito and a selection of other brands under the same management.

 Following the coronavirus pandemic, it was announced that restaurants of Chiquito would not be reopening after social distancing restrictions are lifted.
 In an announcement to the stock exchange on 18 March, owners The Restaurant Group announced their intention to place Chiquito into administration.
 The chain re-opened a limited number of its restaurants in August 2020.

 TRG announced in September 2023 that they would sell its loss-making assets (including Chiquito), to The Big Table, who own Café Rouge and Bella Italia for £7.5 million.
 On October 30, it was announced that the transaction had been completed.